echohive42/website-that-builds-itself/README.md

 4. **Layer Management**:
    - Use the control icons to move components forward or backward in the layer stack.

+### Playing the Video

+You can play the video directly by clicking on the thumbnail image or the play button icon.
+Both links will open the video in the same tab.

 This application provides a powerful and intuitive way to create and modify UI components using AI, making it easier for developers to build responsive and well-structured interfaces.